From Design to Disclosure: When Disclosure Attains Design

+One may wonder if the equilibria that we study rely on unreasonable off-path beliefs.
+In the Supplementary Appendix, \Cref{Theorem-IntuitiveCriterion} shows that all equilibria we consider satisfy the natural analogue of the intuitive criterion \citep{cho1987signaling}.
+Therein, we also study a second form of robustness, namely to the sender lacking evidence with small probability.
+This perturbation, in the spirit of \cite{dye1985disclosure}, motivates a large strand of the disclosure literature.
+We analyze its implications in the principal-agent setting of \Cref{Example-PrincipalAgent} and show that under an additional assumption---satisfied in monopoly pricing, asset markets, and insurance contracting---the equilibrium payoff set is robust to this perturbation.
+Thus, the possibility that the sender lacks evidence does not refine equilibrium outcomes in these contractual settings.
+More specific to monopoly pricing, we show in \Cref{Section-Monopoly} that the truth-leaning refinement introduced by \cite{hart2017evidence} has bite, but only by ruling out inefficient payoff profiles.

-We sketch the proof in \Cref{Section-Sketch}.
-The key obstacle is that in an equilibrium of the disclosure game, the sender does not mix between different messages unless she is indifferent.
-By contrast, a Blackwell experiment can split a sender type across multiple segments. \Cref{Lemma-FinitePartitionalEqm} clarifies that this is indeed the major obstacle: if a segmentation is instead ``partitional''---in that only a measure-$0$ set of types are in more than one segment---we show that then it can be supported as an equilibrium of the disclosure game.
-Our second step evaluates the degree to which the restriction to partitional segmentations comes at a cost: \Cref{Lemma-FinitePartitionalSuff} shows that for every achievable payoff profile, there exists a nearby payoff profile that is achieved by a finite partitional segmentation.\footnote{We note that this payoff profile is nearby in an ex ante sense but may differ in its ex interim payoffs. \Cref{Lemma-FinitePartitionalSuff} is distinct from the results of \cite{zeng2023} and \cite{arieli2023}, which provide conditions under which any achievable payoff can be achieved by a deterministic segmentation.
-Their conditions are not satisfied in our model (nor in any of our applications).
-Moreover, deterministic segmentations are not necessarily partitional.} Although our proof uses the fact that $F$ admits a density, \Cref{Section-MainFinite} shows that an approximate version holds if $F$ has a finite support so long as each type has sufficiently low probability.
-In \Cref{Section-Failure}, we clarify how the payoff equivalence of disclosure and design may not hold when our assumptions are violated.
+\Cref{Section-Sketch} sketches the proof of \Cref{Theorem-MainResult}.
+The key obstacle is that in information design, a sender can commit to mixing across messages even if the resulting payoffs differ; by contrast, in an equilibrium of the disclosure game, the sender mixes only if she is indifferent.
+Our first step shows that if a segmentation is ``partitional''---in that only a measure-$0$ set of types belongs to more than one segment---then it can be supported in an equilibrium of the disclosure game.
+Our second step evaluates the cost of restricting attention to partitional segmentations: we show that for every achievable payoff profile, there exists a nearby payoff profile that is achieved by a finite partitional segmentation.\footnote{This payoff profile is nearby in an ex ante sense but may differ in its ex interim payoffs.} In the Supplementary Appendix, we show that our assumptions are necessary for \Cref{Theorem-MainResult} in that the conclusion fails if any assumption is dropped while maintaining the other two assumptions.